Accelerated BSN Programs in Florida: Fast-Track Online & Campus Nursing Degrees

 Nurse licensing and registration in Florida requires students to complete a minimum number of clinical training hours at practice facilities located in and around the school’s local community.
 These clinical hours allow students to apply the theoretical knowledge and clinical skills they’ve gained in the classroom to real practice settings under the direct supervision of licensed clinical instructors.
 Check out this webpage from Utica University to learn more about clinical training experiences in an accelerated BSN program.

-Additional Accelerated BSN Programs in Florida for 2024
+Additional Accelerated BSN Programs in Florida

 To help you continue your program search, we’ve highlighted three additional accelerated BSN programs in Florida below.
 These selections are based on several important elements, including accreditation, affordability, curriculum comprehensiveness, and the availability of quality student support services.
 These will give you an idea of what you should expect in terms of academic quality and support from the program you ultimately choose.